Using the fragment position in a fragment shader is quite useful, but it is far from

 This means that the vertex shader will be executed count

-element and continuing for count
+element and continuing for count elements.
+So the first time

 the vertex shader gets run, it takes the position attribute from

-bufferObject[0 + (0 * 4 * sizeof(float))]
+bufferObject[0 + (0 * 4 * sizeof(float))] and the color

-attribute from bufferObject[48 + (0 * 4 * sizeof(float))]
+attribute from bufferObject[48 + (0 * 4 * sizeof(float))].

 The second time pulls the position from bufferObject[0 + (1 * 4 *

-and color from bufferObject[48 + (1 * 4 *
+sizeof(float))] and color from bufferObject[48 + (1 * 4 *

-.
+sizeof(float))].
 And so on.

 The data flow from the buffer object to the vertex shaders looks like this now: